JonDotsoy/artur/README.md

 });
 ```

-This will set the `Access-Control-Allow-Origin` header to `https://example.com`, allowing requests only from that specific origin.
+This sets the `Access-Control-Allow-Origin` header to `https://example.com`, allowing requests only from that specific origin.

 ## License

 Artur is licensed under the MIT license.
 See [LICENSE](./LICENSE) for details.